 Tracking the Status of Local Citations

 Local citations play a crucial role in local search visibility.
-They can make your business more discoverable to local consumers, direct traffic to your business website, and increase footfall brick-and-mortar location.
+They can make your business more discoverable to local consumers, direct traffic to your business website, and increase footfall to your brick-and-mortar location.

 Once a citation has been created and optimized, it should be maintained appropriately.
 If this doesn’t happen, the SEO and consumer benefit could be lost.